top of page

 What herbicides are you using/testing?
 Merit is a granular herbicide, but probably not a long-term solution.
 Drenching takes too long and is not feasible.
 Crown injection methods also consume staff time.
 There is money to fund a full-time team of two for four months all performing crown injections on coconut.

-Has there been any trees that came back after it was attacked?
+Have there been any trees that came back after it was attacked?
 No rares have come back, but there was one from Hoʻomaluhia that regrew after being eaten by CRB.

 Is it worthwhile to remove a standing dead tree?
 These are often the lowest on the totem pole for removal at the gardens and could take 4-5 months to get to it.
 Maybe if people/landowners can do it themselves by netting the trunk (goal is to get the slowest decay).
 Cutting and subsequent chipping might get everything already in the pile, but would not control the eggs.
 Aerial treatment of imidacloprid could work, no granular or vascular treatments would work.